hacel/recent/README.md

 ![recent-screenshot](https://raw.githubusercontent.com/nightedt/mpv-scripts/master/etc/recent.png)
 * Default hotkey is **`` ` ``** use `script-binding display-recent` in input.conf to remap
 * Log path is `scripts/recent.log`
-* Change list size with `LISTSIZE` but only 10 keys are bound by default
+* Change list size with `LISTSIZE` but only the 10 number keys are bound by default
 * **Binds only get removed after file load or `ESC`**